 The female lays eggs in batches of around 30 at a time on the stems and leaves of shrubby plants in the autumn.
 In the summer the eggs hatch and do feed on plants at first, but then move on to caterpillars and beetles.
 In milder areas it is possible for the adults to overwinter, but in cold areas all the adults will die off, with only the eggs surviving the winter cold.

-In the photograph above right you can just see its rostrum or beak folded under its body.
+In the photograph on the right you can just see its rostrum or beak folded under its body.

 Assassin bug, masked hunter, bed bug hunter, the kissing bug, Reduvius personatus